 What’s next in our Sales Enablement Content Strategy?

 Throughout my next few articles, we will cover:

 - What to do with the extra content

-- How to structure your content for seller ease of use
+- How to structure your content for seller ease of discovery

-- The type of content your sellers will value
+- The type of Sales Enablement content your sellers will value

 - How does Revenue Enablement factor into this?